There is a slight difference between configuring the HC-06 and the HC-05 modules

 If you are using the HC-06, just power it up.

-If you are using the HC-05 (Master/Slave) then you need to first set its role to slave and then power it up into data mode (i.e. not AT command mode).
+If you are using the HC-05 (Master/Slave) then you need to first set its role to slave with the command AT+ROLE=0 and then power it up into data mode (i.e. not AT command mode).

 The PC or your mobile phone is always the master, so your HC-05 must be in the slave mode, otherwise it will not show up in the Bluetooth scan list.

-Make sure that the baud rate specified in the BTSerial.begin(9600) line is correct.
+Make sure that the baud rate specified in the BTSerial.begin(9600) line matches the actual baud rate of your bluetooth module.
+If it is not 9600 then change the value to match.

 // Control a LED wirelessly using Bluetooth